o-d-i-n/EvilWords/README.md

 A tiny program that reminds you when you are about to type words you should not :)

 #Requirement
 Downloading xlib => Download ".whl" file from https://pypi.python.org/pypi/python-xlib and run pip install [whl filename] in terminal.
+Or just do "pip2(or 3) install -r requirements.txt".

 ##Platform
 - Linux (Ubuntu)    : READY